Retriever

 Example: Cohere Rerank

-This requires a Cohere Rerank inference endpoint using the rerank
+This requires a Cohere Rerank inference endpoint that is set up for the rerank

 task type.